datacarpentry/NEON-R-Tabular-Time-Series/_posts/2016-1-08-TS02-Time-Date-Classes-POSIX-In-R.md

 layout: post
 title: "Lesson 02: Dealing With Dates & Times in R - as.Date, POSIXct, POSIXlt"
 date: 2015-10-23
-authors: [Megan A. Jones, Marisa Guarinello, Courtney Soderberg]
+authors: [Megan A. Jones, Marisa Guarinello, Courtney Soderberg, Leah A. Wasser]
 contributors: [Leah A. Wasser]
 dateCreated: 2015-10-22
-lastModified: `r format(Sys.time(), "%Y-%m-%d")`
+lastModified: 2016-01-08
 packagesLibraries: [lubridate]
-tags: [spatio-temporal, time-series, phenology]
+tags: [spatio-temporal, time-series, phenology, R]
 mainTag: time-series
-description: "This lesson explores working with date and time field in R. We willoverview the differences between As.Date, POSIXct and POSIXlt as used to convert a date / time field in character (string) format to a date-time format that is recognized by R. This conversion supports efficient plotting, subsetting and analysis of time series data in R"
+description: "This lesson explores working with date and time field in R. We will overview the differences between As.Date, POSIXct and POSIXlt as used to convert a date/time field in character (string) format to a date-time format that is recognized by R. This conversion supports efficient plotting, subsetting and analysis of time series data in R"
-code1: TS02-Convert-to-Date-Time-Class-POSIX-In-R.R
+code1: TS02-Time-Date-Classes-POSIX-In-R.R
 image:
   feature: NEONCarpentryHeader_2.png
   credit: A collaboration between the National Ecological Observatory Network (NEON) and Data Carpentry
   creditlink: http://www.neoninc.org
-permalink: /R/Time-Series-Convert-Date-Time-Class-POSIX
+permalink: R/Time-Series-Convert-Date-Time-Class-POSIX
 comments: false
 ---